 There seems to be one major oversight in the use of the WQI.
-Returning to the criteria set out by the WRI report and particularly the requirement that a model be conceived at the outset, the question arises as to just what it is the WQI is measuring.
-It seems important to decide why it is being used more carefully.
+Returning to the criteria set out by the WRI report, particularly the requirement that a model be conceived at the outset, the question arises as to just what it is the WQI is measuring.
+The conceptual model of the British Columbia index (Canadian Council of Ministers, 2001) and hence of the CCME WQI involves the idea that the index measures a conceptual exceedance space.
+But in addition, it seems important to decide why it is being used.
 What is the environmental problem being tracked.
 For example, is eutrophication the problem?
 Or is it a problem of persistent toxic contaminants in the water, and so on.
 Once this is done, the variables of importance can be determined and taken as a fixed set.
-As long as the guidelines used are stated and used in all regions to be compared, and, of course held fixed if to be followed over time, then some of the problems with definition are eliminated.
+As long as the guidelines used are stated and either used in all regions to be compared or it is understood that quality is considered relative to local guidelines, and, of course held fixed if to be followed over time, then some of the problems of comparison are eliminated.
 At least one of the reasons for the qualifiers on its use will be removed.
-There is merit in the original ideas of considering the number of failures and how far the failing observations are from the objectives.
+The question of how well the index estimates the conceptual exceedance space is another topic.
+The original ideas of considering the number of failures and how far the failing observations are from the objectives are in keeping with our ideas about comparison with a guideline or standard.
 Further examination of how the factors F1, F2 and F3 can be used to characterize water quality are worth considering.